About Our Compost | Black Earth Compost

 Heavy Metals: This graph shows metal content found in our compost and soil blend compared to state thresholds.
 View 2023 Heavy Metal Analysis.

-2024 Report of Annual PFAS Analysis: This report shows the content of fluorinated compounds found in our compost compared to state thresholds and other contaminated and non-contaminated soils.
+PFAS: Our 2025 Report of Annual PFAS Analysis shows the content of fluorinated compounds found in our compost compared to state thresholds and other contaminated and non-contaminated soils.
 Note that our compost meets the criteria to be used in the state's strictest use case: compost can be used on a farm that sits over a drinking water supply and grows food where children are present.
-View our 2023, 2022 PFAS Lab Analysis.
+View our 2024, 2023, 2022 PFAS Lab Analysis.
 For more information on PFAS in our everyday lives and a podcast discussion with head composter Andrew Brousseau visit Moving the Needle.

 background